 Pension Benefits & Documents

 The State of New Jersey statutes require all adjuncts and part-time faculty members to participate in a pension program.
 As a result, all new adjuncts will be enrolled in the Alternate Benefits Program (ABP).
 The Alternate Benefit Program is a tax-sheltered, defined contribution retirement program for higher education faculty and certain professional administrative staff.
 Members annually contribute 5% of base, or the contractual salary, matched by an 8% employer contribution to a tax-deferred investment account.
 Six investment carriers are authorized to provide investment options and services in the Alternate Benefit Program.
-In order to enroll in ABP and select an ABP vendor, new adjuncts must complete the below listed forms and return them to the Office of Human Resources prior to the first day of employment. deduction to The Forms can be picked up in the Office of Human Resources or can be found on our web site at http://hr.pages.tcnj.edu/recruitment-faculty-staff/campus-services-for-adjunct-faculty/.
+In order to enroll in ABP and select an ABP vendor, new adjuncts must complete the below listed forms and return them to the Office of Human Resources prior to the first day of employment.
+New adjuncts are also required to contact the vendors to open up an account in order for your pension deduction to be credited.
+The Forms can be picked up in the Office of Human Resources or can be found on our web site at http://hr.pages.tcnj.edu/recruitment-faculty-staff/campus-services-for-adjunct-faculty/.
 Additional information concerning the ABP can be found on the Human Resources web site.

 Affidavit of Pension: Provides HR with information concerning your current pension status with the State of New Jersey.
 If you have retired or have withdrawn funds from the NJ State Pension program you do not need to enroll in the mandatory program.
 You may, however, participate in the Voluntary Supplemental Retirement Annuity 403(b) program.